Chewwwww/Chewwwww.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Chi-Hao Wu.
-I am currently a PhD student working under the guidance of Dr. Jacob Bedrossian; before, I was a master student of Dr. Ting-Li Chen in Taiwan.
+I am currently a PhD student working under the guidance of Dr. Jacob Bedrossian.
+Before, I was a master student of Dr. Ting-Li Chen in Taiwan.

 I am interested in random dynamical systems (RDS), PDE and Monte Carlo Markov Chain (MCMC).
 Currently, I am interested in studying mathematical properties in plasma models.
-Please see [projects](chewwwww.github.io/projects) for more information.

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.